vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 by Bphaspati, 85.
 240-241; short forms of, 244n; Nasik, cave inscriptions, 73, 113n, three names of same person, 01- 262, 414n. amples of 241; usually two n. given

-Nastika, condemned as a patita, 569; to a person in Vedio works, 242; derived by Papini, 3590; unfit to Whoso namos aro not to be taken be a witno88, 369p. oat of respect for them 334.
+Nastika, condemned as a patita, 569; to a person in Vedic works, 242; derived by Papini, 3590; unfit to Whoso namos aro not to be taken be a witno88, 369p. oat of respect for them 334.

 Nastikya, condemned by Manu, 368; Nammalvār, 177.